sradiouy/UTRme/README.md

 1. $ conda install -c sradiouy utrme

-**If the previous step does not work, you must first configure the conda channels, and then isntall utrme, as in the instructions above.**
+**If the previous step does not work, you must first configure the conda channels, and then install utrme, as in the instructions above.**

 ## UTRme: a scoring based tool to annotate UTR regions in trypanosomatid genomes